THERAPY SERVICES

 Feeling a bit nervous about starting therapy is perfectly normal.

-Ensuring that you are confident in choosing the right therapist for your needs is crucial to me.
-That's why I offer a complimentary 15-minute consultation.
+Ensuring that you feel confident in choosing the right therapist for your needs is crucial to me.

 Your therapy journey